 Powered by legislative and grassroots advocacy, we’re working alongside our members to address the following key issues.

-Right now, it doesn’t matter if you have completed all of your schooling in Georgia and graduate at the top of your class if you’ve been granted Deferred Action on Childhood Arrivals (DACA) or are undocumented.
-You may be denied in-state tuition, charged three times as much, or even be banned from attending.
+In Georgia, it doesn’t matter if you have completed all of your schooling in-state and graduate at the top of your class.
+If you’ve been granted Deferred Action on Childhood Arrivals (DACA) or are undocumented.
+You are denied in-state tuition, charged three times as much, or even be banned from attending.

 Our economy needs more qualified, smart workers and professionals, and our students need to have access to higher education so that they can continue to contribute to our country and state.
 We have already spent millions of dollars on access to K-12 education.
 Granting in-state college tuition and improving access to higher education for all Georgia residents makes fiscal sense.